 The Federal Budget isn’t just a plan for the US Government’s spending the following year.
 It’s also a statement about the federal government’s priorities.
 As such, it is often the subject of lengthy and heated debate.

-The economic downturn of the last five or six years reduced the amount of revenues the government has taken in, while it increased government spending on essential safety net programs like unemployment benefits and food stamps.
-The result was trillion-dollar deficits for four years.
+The financial crisis that began 7 years ago reduced the amount of revenues the government has taken in, while it increased government spending on essential safety net programs like unemployment benefits and food stamps.
+The result was trillion-dollar budget deficits for four years.